 One of the most important things that a DJ does is create transitions between songs.
 Six seconds of silence might not sound like much, but it's certainly enough to kill a mood and empty a dance floor.
 You might also have a favorite tune with a long intro or an extended ending that just won't work.
 Fortunately, there are DIY DJ solutions to these problems.
 Some models of iPods allow gapless playback.
 You can also use iTunes to both crossfade and cut songs, and DJ apps like Virtual DJ or My Wedding DJ can help you with advanced techniques.

-As soon as I posted my Do Not Play List, I started to hear complaints from professional DJs that these were the best songs to fill a dance floor.
-While I agree that you can use the Chicken Dance or the Electric Slide to bring out some shy folks, there are better and less cheesy ways: Wedding Music To Get Guests Dancing.
-One of the prime reasons to DIY DJ is that you can control what gets played and avoid the cheese, but I think we can all agree that your wedding is not a time to play only death metal or emo music.
+While you can use the Chicken Dance or the Electric Slide to bring out some shy folks, there are better and less cheesy ways to get your guests dancing.
+One of the prime reasons to DIY DJ is that you can control what gets played and avoid the cheese, but we think we can all agree that your wedding is not a time to play only death metal or emo music.
 You need to think about your guests as well as yourselves.

 Don't Rely on an Internet Connection